All Episodes

 And that obviously is absolutely vital and absolutely necessary.

-But what they don't understand is that that is not the way we're going to win this thing, because it's not enough to break up the terrorist plots.
+But what they don't understand is that that is not the way we're going to win this thing because it's not enough to break up the terrorist plots.

 You've got to get at the ideas that are driving people to these terrible acts.

-You've got to get at the lies and the propaganda uh uh that are in these people's heads, and it is a kind of demented stuff, and you've got to try and put a stop to that.
+You've got to get at the lies and the propaganda that are in these people's heads.

-And until we grapple with that, until we realize that ideas kill in this context, until we realize that we're facing as much as anything a war to do with culture and religion, a religious war.
+And until we grapple with that, until we realize that ideas kill in this context, until we realize that we're facing as much as anything a war to do with culture and religion, a religious war, that is what's being prosecuted against us.

-It is a jihad, it is a religious war.
+It is a religious war.

 While we are denying that, while we are denying the nature and the reality of what we're facing, I don't think we're going to get on top of this.